 4. Mepps Aglia

-Mepp's Aglia lures may be the top producing trout spinners in the world.
-The blades rotate even at very slow retrieval rates, and their compact design allow for far-reaching casts for the shore-bound angler.
-When trolling, I find that they tend to ride up in the water column and need to be weighted to be fished effectively (contrary to the flatfish, spinners are very ineffective surface lures—the blade just wont spin).
+Mepp's Aglia lures may be the top-producing trout spinners in the world.
+The blades rotate even at very slow retrieval rates, and their compact design allows for far-reaching casts for the shore-bound angler.
+When trolling, I find that they tend to ride up in the water column and need to be weighted to be fished effectively.
+(Contrary to the flatfish, spinners are very ineffective surface lures—the blade just won't spin.)

 3. Wooly Bugger

-As for color I would say olive is my favorite followed closely by black and brown.
-If these colors seen too bland for your taste, chances are you can find a Wooly Bugger in everything from chartreuse to puce (Although I can't say much for how well these colors catch fish).
+As for color, I would say olive is my favorite followed closely by black and brown.
+If these colors seem too bland for your taste, chances are you can find a Wooly Bugger in everything from chartreuse to puce (Although I can't say much for how well these colors catch fish).
 And size, I'd say #6 and #8 mostly.